suffolklibraries/lgc/content/collections/events/easter-party-07-04.md

     content:
       -
         type: text
-        text: 'Join animal expert Angie and her curious creatures at East Point Pavilion this half term.'
+        text: 'Each child will take away a balloon model & there’ll be a special visit from the Easter Bunny!'
       -
-    type: paragraph
+        type: hardBreak
-    attrs:
-      textAlign: start
-    content:
       -
         type: text
-        text: 'Get up close to some cute critters and make some crafty creatures of your own to take home.
-The session will end with an exciting story told by Angie.'
+        text: "The venue will be closed to the public.
+Our bar will be open for refreshments and *Florence & the Facepaints will be here offering her spectacular designs to children & adults alike! \_"
   -
     type: paragraph
     attrs:
-      textAlign: start
+      textAlign: left
     content:
       -
         type: text
-        text: 'Children must be accompanied by an adult.'
-  -
-    type: paragraph
-    attrs:
-      textAlign: start
-    content:
-      -
-        type: text
-        text: 'Suggested age 3+.'
+        text: '*additional fees apply/prices vary.'
 cta: |-
   This event is organised by East Point Pavilion